Fall Take Back Event at STOP Day 10/30

 The Riverhead Community Coalition for Safe and Drug-Free Youth is hosting a Fall Take Back Event on Saturday, October 30th.
 Community members can safely dispose of their expired, unwanted and unused medication at this event.
 The medication take back is in conjunction with Riverhead Town’s STOP Day (Stop Throwing Out Pollutants).

 The Riverhead Police Department will accept medication at the Town Highway Yard, 1177 Osborn Ave., from 8:00 AM to 2:00 PM.
-All medication will be accepted as long as it is properly sealed.
+All medication can be accepted as long as it is properly sealed.